wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *Mile 2: Stream crossing* </center>

 There were a couple of streams that we had to cross, but they were quite manageable and my feet never got soaked.
-We ate a snack about every 1.5 hours and took breaks/filtered water as needed.
+We scheduled periodic snack breaks every 1.5 hours and took breaks and filtered water as needed.

 <img src="/whitney/sunrise.jpg" alt=""
 title="" class="center_norm_rounded"/>